-I am Associate Professor with habilitation at the Department of Informatics at the University of Minho, and senior researcher at the High Assurance Software Laboratory (HASLab INESC TEC).
+I am Full Professor at the Department of Informatics at the University of Minho, and senior researcher at the High Assurance Software Laboratory (HASLab INESC TEC).
 Since October 2016, I am also serving as Deputy Head of UNU-EGOV, the United Nations University Operational Unit on Policy-driven Electronic Governance (egov.unu.edu).

 My research interests are focused on program semantics and calculi applied to systems understanding and rigorous software construction.
 I am particularly interested in coalgebra theory and conductive reasoning, as well as on modal and hybrid logics.